tiny-dancer/notes/atomic_habits_engineering.md

 **Atomic Habits**:

 **Tech Product**:  :
+- Momentum, momentum, momentum.
+Every little change matters and adds up to a growing snowball effect.
+This is true both in subtle enhancements to the user experience as well as internal processes.
 - Toil: https://cloud.google.com/blog/products/management-tools/identifying-and-tracking-toil-using-sre-principles
 - "It may be better but we have more important issues"
 - "